 She changed her name to Higginbottom, E.

-to New York City and society
+to New York City and society.

-the ladder gained by climbing carefully.
+the social ladder climbed most carefully.

-forsaking all her mother’s imbued schemes
+forsaking all Aurelia’s imbued schemes.

 but life is not so simple as our dreams.